Ginninderra Blacksmith's Shop: The last years of its operation

 In 1905, the smithy and other buildings in Ginninderra village were threatened by a major bushfire, which swept across from Wallaroo.
 The newspapers, at the time, reported that it had been a close thing.
 The blacksmith's shop remained the focus for what was left of Ginninderra village in the twentieth century.
 The Ginninderra smithy was even used as a polling booth in the 1907 election.

 In 1923, artist, Eirene Mort, when compiling a collection of works on the Canberra district, visited the workshop and made a pencil sketch of Curran at work at his anvil.
 Her drawing is now part of the collection of the National Library of Australia and is on loan to the Canberra Museum and Gallery’s permanent display, which also features Curran’s smaller anvil and swage block.
 In February 1954, when Elizabeth II visited Canberra, Curran was one of seven elderly ‘pioneers’ invited to meet the royal party.
-Lionel Wigmore recorded that, when he was introduced to the Philip, Duke of Edinburgh, who remarked, ‘you must have worked very hard’, Harry Curran's dry reply was, ‘Too right I did!’.
+Lionel Wigmore recorded that, when he was introduced to Philip, Duke of Edinburgh, who remarked, ‘you must have worked very hard’, Harry Curran's dry reply was, ‘Too right I did!’.
 Just two years later, Curran, the last professional blacksmith of the ACT, died.
 His blacksmith journal is part of the collection of the Hall School Museum and Heritage Centre.
 The blacksmith's shop is fenced off on the Barton Highway.
 Access is managed through the ACT Government.